notaryproject/specifications/signature-specification.md

 Notary v2 payload is a JSON document with media type `application/vnd.cncf.notary.payload.v1+json` and has following properties.

-- `subject` : Required property whose value is the **OCI descriptor** of the subject manifest that is being signed, with media type of `application/vnd.cncf.oras.artifact.descriptor.v1+json`.
+- `targetArtifact` : Required property whose value is the descriptor of the target artifact manifest that is being signed.
+Both [OCI descriptor][oci-descriptor] and [ORAS artifact descriptors][artifact-descriptor] are supported.
   - Descriptor MUST contain `mediaType`, `digest`, `size` fields.
   - Descriptor MAY contain `annotations` and if present it MUST follow the [annotation rules][annotation-rules].
 Notary v2 uses annotations for storing both Notary specific and user defined metadata.
 The prefix `io.cncf.notary` in annotation keys is reserved for use in Notary v2 and MUST NOT be used outside this specification.
   - Descriptor MAY contain `artifactType` field for artifact manifests, or the `config.mediaType` for `oci.image` based manifests.